FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Experiments

-We obtained data from the South Florida Water Management District's (SFWMD) DBHydro database \cite{dbhydro2023sfwmd} for the coastal stretch of the South Florida watershed.
-The data set consists of hourly observations for water levels and external covariates from Jan.
-1st, 2010 to Dec.
-31, 2020, a period totaling eleven years.
-As shown in Figure \ref{fig:domain}, the river system under consideration has two branches and includes several hydraulic structures (gates, pumps) to control water flows.
-Water levels in coastal systems are also impacted by tides.
-We aim to predict effective schedules on hydraulic structures (gates, pumps) to minimize flood risks at four specific locations marked by green circles in Figure \ref{fig:domain}.
-To highlight the risk posed by floods, we note that this portion of the river system flows through Miami downtown, with a sizable population, many commercial enterprises, and an international airport in its vicinity.
+We obtained data from the South Florida Water Management District's (SFWMD) DBHydro database \cite{dbhydro2023sfwmd} for the coastal stretch in South Florida.
+The data set consists of hourly observations for water levels and external covariates from January 1, 2010 to December 31, 2020.
+As shown in Figure \ref{fig:domain}, the river system has two branches and includes several hydraulic structures (gates, pumps) to control water flows.
+We aim to predict effective control schedules on hydraulic structures (gates, pumps) to minimize flood risks at four specific locations marked by green circles.